pubsubdb/pubsubdb/docs/developer_guide.md

   ...
 ```

 The following table lists the key statistics fields and their purpose.
+Note that the `key` and `id` fields can also use a `@pipe` declaration if a complex transformation is necessary to extract their value from the provided payload.

 | Field Name       | Description                                                        |
 | ---------------- | ------------------------------------------------------------------ |